Fishing Rock Creek

 Blue Ribbon Trout Stream

-Artificial lure or fly only regulations assure the quality, blue ribbon fishery.
+Artificial lure or fly only regulations assure the quality, blue ribbon trout stream.
 Hatches include the famous Salmon Fly, Golden Stone, March Brown, Baetis, Caddis, Skwala, Pale Morning Dun, and hoppers.
 Hatches occur late March thru October.

 Places to Fish Near the Cabins

 Some favorite spots on the creek include the Norton Campground, Valley of the Moon and of course, Sawmill.
-Sawmill access is adjacent to the cabins.
+Sawmill Mill Creek Fishing Access is adjacent to the cabins.
 There are 2 nice glide pools downstream which can occupy the afternoon or venture upstream to a glide and a deep pool at the top.
 A favorite walk of mine is up to where Sawmill Creek comes in.
 Its a little bit of a walk but well worth it.

 Upper Rock Creek